ans-group/docs.ukfast.co.uk/source/domains/ssl/generating_csrs.md

 On SSL certificates that protect a single hostname/domain, your primary hostname is the hostname/domain you have chosen.

-For multidoman SSL certificates, the primary hostname is the first hostname that is listed on your SSL certificate inside [ANS Glass](https://portal.ans.co.uk/ssl/index.php).
+For multi-domain SSL certificates, the primary hostname is the first hostname that is listed on your SSL certificate inside [ANS Glass](https://portal.ans.co.uk/ssl/index.php).

 You should also ensure to make sure your key and CSR are in a safe folder, as you'll need the the key